OStstc/OSTstc/README.md

 ![SQLite](https://img.shields.io/badge/sqlite-%2307405e.svg?style=for-the-badge&logo=sqlite&logoColor=white)
 ![MySQL](https://img.shields.io/badge/mysql-4479A1.svg?style=for-the-badge&logo=mysql&logoColor=white)

-I've made numerous programs as projects, the largest one being the Construct program.
+I've made numerous programs as projects, the largest one being the Construct program made in C#.
 The Construct program that allows you to perform orders, add inventory items and view order data.

 Main Skills: C# / SQL / Java / JS / HTML / CSS

 - 🔭 I’m currently working on this page.

 <!--
 **OStstc/OSTstc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.